Experimental support for external memory

 if self._it == len(self._file_paths):

-# return 0 to let XGBoost know this is the end of iteration
+# return False to let XGBoost know this is the end of iteration

-# input_data is a function passed in by XGBoost who has the similar signature to
+# input_data is a keyword-only function passed in by XGBoost and has the similar

 X, y = self.load_file()